Offirmo-graveyard/restlink.js/README.md

 NOT READY !!!
 PLEASE WAIT A BIT, DEV ACTIVELY IN PROGRESS !

 A powerful REST server for node.js + browser with batteries (local, http and socket.io interfaces, optional middleware including sessions, security...)
 WORK IN PROGRESS
+Strong points :
+- works in browser
+- transport independent
+- allows full HTTP capabilities (i.e. uncommon verb like BREW or anything)
+- if allowed by transport, provides integrated push support (with GET = subscribe)
+- ...

 See also :
 https://github.com/mcavage/node-restify